milankinen/culli/packages/store/README.md

 - - -

-Okay, let's look at the code line by line.
+Let's look at the code line by line.

 ```js
 import Store, {Memory} from "@culli/store"